 4. Delegate and reshuffle tasks as needed

-Construction projects involve multiple crews working together towards a common goal, which is why properly designating team members plays a major role in construction time management.
+Construction projects involve multiple crews working together towards a common goal, which is why properly designating project team members plays a major role in construction time management.

 Oversight of tasks that require specialized skills should be assigned to team members who understand them.
 Project managers should also regularly review team results, assessing whether certain tasks or segments of tasks (such as administration or materials management) can be shared or redelegated to increase efficiency and speed completion times.